Learn how to clean up a computer and increase the lifespan of internal components.

 Magnetic Dust Filters

 You can also use dust filters to prevent dust from entering the computer.
 I use 3 magnetic dust filters with my current computer.
 Since they are magnetic they stick to any metal part of the case.
 In my computer, one filter covers the grill on the floor of the case, another covers an opening under the external drive bays (where you put DVD drives) and the third covers the grill on the left panel.
 Together they prevent a lot of dust from entering the computer.
 To clean them I just rinse them and let them air dry.
 Dust filters can be bought at computer parts retailers.
-Some dust still collects on the fans and CPU heat sink but much less than in past computers so cleaning my computer takes much less time than it used to.
+Some dust still collects on the fans and heat sinks but much less than in past computers so cleaning my computer takes much less time than it used to.

 Click here to go to the next tip “How to Buy a Monitor for Gaming”.